MolecularAI/uq4dd/README.md

 - Ensemble (Lakshminarayanan et al., 2017), an ensemble of *k* MLPs where the mean prediction is taken as the final estimated property and the variance of the predictions is taken as an estimate of the epistemic uncertainty, `model=ensemble`.
 - MC-Dropout (Gal and Ghahramani, 2016), an ensemble of sampled predictions from a single MLP with dropout applied during inference such that the mean prediction is taken as the final estimated property and the variance of the predictions is taken as an estimate of the epistemic uncertainty, `model=mc`.
-- Gaussian (Nix and Weigend, 1994), a single MVE that predicts the property and an estimate of the aleatoric uncertainty directly, `model=mve`.
+- Gaussian (Nix and Weigend, 1994), a single MVE that directly predicts the property and an estimate of the aleatoric uncertainty, `model=mve`.
 - Gaussian Ensemble (Lakshminarayanan et al., 2017), an ensemble of *k* MVEs such that the mean prediction is taken as the final estimated property, the variance of the predictions is taken as an estimate of the epistemic uncertainty, and the mean predicted aleatoric uncertainty estimates is taken as the final aleatoric uncertainty, `model=gmm`.
 - Evidential (Amini et al., 2020), a single evidential model trained to predict the four parameters, $\gamma, \nu, \alpha, \beta$, such that the predicted property is $\gamma$, the aleatoric uncertainty estimate is $\frac{\beta}{\nu(\alpha - 1)}$, and the epistemic uncertainty estimate is $\frac{\beta}{\alpha - 1}$, `model=evidential`.